 It is also possible to rent city bikes if you don’t have your own bicycles with you.
 It is not so expensive and it is a good and fast way to travel through a busy city center.
 You can find all the information you need about hiring a city bike here.

 Most of the food we made ourselves because we want to save a bit on our budget.
-However, we took a very nice coffee and some healthy snack in Kaffa.
+However, we took a very nice coffee and some healthy snacks in Kaffa.
 A real hidden gem where you can relax between the locals.
-We also took a beer and some dessert in Kaffesalonen on their harbour terrace which had a nice view of the water and some bridges.
+We also took a beer and some dessert in Kaffesalonen on their harbor terrace which had a nice view of the water and some bridges.
 Of course, there are many more bars en restaurants that have local beers and food.
-You can find a nice list for good bars here.
+You can find a nice list of good bars here.

 Copenhagen is our favorite city so far that we visited on our bicycle route.
 We like to cycle around and it is maybe a big city (in Scandinavian standards) but it has a nice and relaxed vibe over it.
 Everything goes smooth.
 There is a lot of culture and plenty of events happening in Copenhagen.
 Don’t wait too long.
 Visit now!